 Network Rail runs, maintains and develops Britain's rail tracks, signalling, bridges, tunnels, level crossings, viaducts and 17 key stations.
 They are improving the rail network - providing faster, more frequent and more reliable journeys between Britain's towns and cities.
 This is bringing people and businesses closer together, making Britain more competitive and a better place to do business.

 Railway Industry Association

-The Railway Industry Association is the trade association for UK-based suppliers to the railway industry.
-RIA provides a range of services to their 150 member companies, who include manufacturers, maintainers, contractors, consultants, leasing companies and providers of specialist services.
+The Railway Industry Association is the trade association for UK-based suppliers to the railway industry, providing a range of services to its members who include manufacturers, maintainers, contractors, consultants, leasing companies and providers of specialist services.
 RIA is the focal point of engagement between suppliers, clients, government and industry stakeholders and is an active part of the Rail Supply Group.
 Key activities include representation, information services, networking, innovation, exports support and supply chain improvements.
 RIA also provides assistance to overseas railways seeking UK suppliers.

 For more information visit www.riagb.org.uk

 The Rail Alliance is the largest business to business rail networking organisation in the UK.
 The Rail Alliance provides tailored assistance to members and signpost potential opportunities for their business through their 20+ networking meetings per year.
 The Rail Alliance attends all major European exhibitions and seminars connected to the rail industry.

 Sponsored by British Steel, our Track display area allows exhibitors to showcase their track products in-situ.
 An Exhibitor List for the Track will be added nearer the time.
 There is limited availability for this feature, so we advise all interested exhibitors to book early in order to avoid disappointment.

 The Institution of Mechanical Engineers is the fastest growing professional engineering institution in the UK.
 Their 100,000 members work at the heart of the country's most important and dynamic industries.